Context Poisoning

 weight: an integer that determines this attack method's selection probability, proportional to the total weight sum of allattacksduring red teaming.
 Defaulted to3. - [Optional]

-max_retries: an integer that specifies the number of times to retry simulating a Context Poisoning attack for any error that occurs.
+max_retries: an integer that specifies the number of times to retry simulating a Context Poisoning attack if generation fails validation.
 Defaulted to3.

 As a standalone